 - Bulky or fragile merchandise.
 The cost savings offered by consolidation becomes invalid if the size or fragility of the freight requires extra handling and time to prevent damage.

 - Freight that must be temperature controlled.
 Anything that requires a precise temperature to prevent spoilage or contamination should always be shipped separately from other cargo.

-- Products prone to customs inspections.
+- Products are prone to customs inspections.
 This is especially true of cars and boats where a VIN number check can delay an entire container from shipping.

-- Hazmat freight such as chemicals that can interact or cause dangerous reactions if there is an accident.
+- Hazmat freight such as chemicals can interact or cause dangerous reactions if there is an accident.

 Once you determine that your merchandise is suitable for freight consolidation, it is vital to choose a reputable freight forwarder with solid experience.
-An experienced forwarder proactively controls loading at not only the origin, but also during transit and destination.
+An experienced forwarder proactively controls loading at not only the origin but also during transit and destination.
 They have the knowledge and capability to reduce failures and coordinate options if a disruption does occur.
 Furthermore, a trustworthy forwarder will identify cargo that needs special packaging and consideration in order to reduce the risk of damage.